-The Maruki Gallery for the Hiroshima Panels was constructed with a single goal in mind: to ensure that anyone, at any time, could see the Hiroshima Panels created by the husband and wife team of Iri and Toshi Maruki simply by coming to the museum.
+The Maruki Gallery for the Hiroshima Panels was constructed with a single goal in mind: to ensure that anyone, at any time, could see the Hiroshima Panels created by the husband and wife team of Iri and Toshi Maruki.

-Iri and Toshi were eyewitnesses to the atomic aftermath of the nuclear bombing of Hiroshima and they began collaborating on their signature work, the Hiroshima Panels, in the late 1940’s while information on the nuclear bombings was still tightly restricted by the Press Code enforced by US-led Occupation forces.
-The Marukis spent many years, during the Occupation and in the decade thereafter, traveling and exhibiting their nuclear works in a variety of temporary settings (civic centers, temples, and school gymnasiums, for example) before establishing their own museum to house the Hiroshima Panels.
+Iri and Toshi were eyewitnesses to the aftermath of the atomic bombing of Hiroshima, and they began collaborating on their signature work, the Hiroshima Panels, in the late 1940s, during a time when information on the atomic bombings was still tightly restricted by the censorship enforced by U.S.-led occupation forces.
+The Marukis spent many years, during the occupation and the following decades, traveling and exhibiting their works in a variety of temporary exhibitions (with venues including civic centers, temples, and school gymnasiums) before establishing their own gallery to house the Hiroshima Panels.

-In addition to their nuclear-related works, the Marukis continued to collaborate over the course of their careers on an array of artworks dealing more broadly with war, environmental pollution, and other situations in which human beings were harming other humans.
+In addition to their nuclear-related works, the Marukis continued to collaborate over the course of their careers on an array of artwork dealing more broadly with war, environmental pollution, and other forms of violence.

 The Gallery seeks to carry on Toshi and Iri’s legacy of activism and advocacy while introducing visitors to the Marukis’ artistic works.

-The museum is surrounded by the bountiful nature of the Hiki Hills and washed in the soothing sounds of the Toki River.
-We hope that, in this restorative environment, you are able to forget for a while the passage of time and immerse yourself in the world of the Marukis’ artistic vision.
+The gallery is surrounded by the bountiful nature of the Hiki Hills and washed in the soothing sounds of the Toki River.
+We hope that, in this restorative environment, you will be able to forget for a while the passage of time and immerse yourself in the world of the Marukis’ artistic vision.
 May you find yourself both moved and inspired.